COVID-19 Updates for the Perkins Community (Last updated August, 2020)

-Due to the Coronavirus, our campus is closed to visitors for all activities except walking.
+Our campus is closed to visitors for all activities except walking.
 This includes the playground, basketball courts, and other recreational activities.
-We enjoy having an open campus during normal times and very much look forward to opening back up as soon as it is safe for everyone.
+At this time, we don’t have a re-opening date for our playground, but we look forward to opening back up as soon as it is safe for everyone.

 Residential programs have begun to open for visitation with family members only and day programs have been preparing for a return to some on-site programming.
 Each program’s specifics are noted below.

 Doctor Franklin Perkins School Residential Education Program Residential programs remain closed to outside visitors and we continue to make efforts to limit the cross over of staff between programs.
 However, with the start-up of summer education programming, each of our resident houses is being paired with another house with whom they will have some overlap.
 This will allow students to interact with additional students and staff, providing a needed expansion of their social bubbles.
 Residential students began on-site visits several weeks ago with all visits occurring outside.
 These visits continue and some students have begun doing visits home.

 Perkins Adult Services Residential Program As with the residential education programming, outside visitation with family began a few weeks ago for all adult residents except those at Davis Manor.

 Perkins Behavioral Health The Behavioral Health team continues to provide tele-health services, with some team members working out of their clinic office.
 The team is continuing with this model while assessing and planning for the best way to resume in-person sessions where needed and in a manner that protects client and clinician health.